-Relocating to any city can be difficult, but Washington, D.C. presents a unique set of challenges.
+Relocating to any city can be difficult but Washington, D.C. presents a unique set of challenges.
 It is the country’s seat of government, after all.
-Here are a few things you need to know that will make moving to D.C. far less stressful.
+Here we give you some food for thought and other pieces of advice to make the transition all the smoother.
+Here are a few things you need to know before moving to D.C.

 Washington, D.C. has a growing knowledge economy that’s attracting people from all over the world.
 The private sector is pretty robust too, so working for the government isn’t the only option.
 Some of the largest employers in D.C., besides the federal government, include: